akshseh/Nim_Documentation/README.md

 ### Special proc
 ```
 proc binom(n, k: int): int {..} #Computes the binomial coefficient
-proc isPowerOfTwo(x: int): bool {..} #Returns true, if x is a power of two, false otherwise. #Zero and negative numbers are not a power of two.
+proc isPowerOfTwo(x: int): bool {..} #Returns true, if x is a power of two, false otherwise.
+#Zero and negative numbers are not a power of two.
 proc sqrt(x: float64): float64 {..} #Computes the square root of x.
-proc floor(x: float64): float64 {..} #Computes the floor function (i.e., the largest integer not #greater than x)
+proc floor(x: float64): float64 {..} #Computes the floor function
 proc cbrt(x: float64): float64 {..} #Computes the cubic root of x
 proc ln(x: float64): float64 {..} #Computes the natural log of x
 proc log10(x: float64): float64 {..} #Computes the common logarithm (base 10) of x